 Depending on your situation, nonsurgical ways to treat your dental problems can be the best course.
-The less invasive a given procedure is, the faster you will heal and the quicker your smile can look its best.
 But sometimes there’s no avoiding the need for oral surgery.
 At Always About Smiles, we promise to work with you to create the best dental treatment plan for you.
-If we agree that oral surgery is the best option available, we have the education and technology necessary to get it done with a minimal amount of time and inconvenience.

 Endodontics refers to dental treatments on the dental pulp.
 Inside every tooth, there’s a collection of nerves, blood vessels, and tissue called the pulp.
 This keeps the tooth healthy.
-But bacteria can creep into a tooth’s pulp, causing problems that can lead to pain and even loss of the tooth.
+But bacteria can creep into a tooth’s pulp, causing problems that can lead to pain, abscess and even loss of the tooth.
 Because we always want to save the tooth when possible, Always About Smiles can use a root canal procedure to remove any infected pulp.
 Following root canal treatment, the tooth is restored with an aesthetic and durable bonded filling, ceramic onlay, or a full coverage crown to protect the tooth from further fracture or decay.

 Saving the tooth is usually the best option, but there are times when that is just not possible.
 If the tooth or surrounding gum has gotten infected and left untreated for too long, extracting the tooth might be the only way to remove the infection and save the rest of your smile.
 Sometimes, accidents can damage teeth too severely to save them.
 Even without infection or damage, removing a tooth might be necessary to make room for the rest of your teeth, especially when primary teeth get replaced by permanent ones.